 The majority of our emergency calls are requests for emergency medical assistance requiring Basic and/or Advanced Life Support.
-We are the First Responder for all 911 life safety concerns in the City of Wooster.
-In 2015, the Division responded to a total of 3936 calls, of that, 3247 were EMS calls.
+We are the First Responders for all 911 life safety concerns in the City of Wooster.
+In 2018, the Division responded to a total of 4422 calls, of that, 3557 were EMS calls.

 The daily duties of Firefighters/EMT’s include:

 - Responding to emergencies

 - Physical fitness